fabianwilflingsederxxxl/techstack-tutorial/08-better-styles/Readme.md

 Alright!
 It's time to give our app a facelift.

-There are a few things about our App that reduce the reusability of our code.
+There are a few things about our App that reduce the reusability of our code:

 1. [No CI font](#ci-font) - currently, we're using "Verdana".
 We'll switch this out to match the Corporate Font "Arial" of xxxlutz.at
 2. [Content styling](#content-styling-container-element)